 CALL FOR SUBMISSIONS

 To create a sense of excitement for this project, and honour the knowledge, teachings and practices of Indigenous peoples, the university is looking to incorporate visual expressions based on the theme of Walking in Two Worlds.
-These will be printed and featured on a vinyl mesh which will be displayed along the temporary fencing during construction.
+In your visual expressions, please show your connection to the First Peoples’ Gathering House.

 The invitation for visual expressions is open to creations or collaborations by all self-identified Indigenous (First Nations, Métis and Inuit) prospective, current students and alumni.
 Submissions should be appropriate, free from profanity and respectful to all.